Covid-19: Minister says Christmas ‘free for all’ not on the cards as 318 cases reported

 “While Covid-19 is clearly the principal cause of death for some people, in other people who were already very seriously ill the contribution of the infection to their death can be difficult to determine.”

-The test positivity rate now stands at 3.3 per cent, well down on the 7.2 per cent recorded in mid-October.
+The test positivity rate for coronavirus tests now stands at 3.3 per cent, well down on the 7.2 per cent recorded in mid-October.

-Only Finland and Iceland have a lower incidence of Covid-19 than Ireland at present, according to the European Centre for Disease Control.
+Only Finland and Iceland have a lower incidence of Covid-19 than the State at present when it comes to European nations, according to the European Centre for Disease Prevention and Control.

-Case numbers are stable or declining in Ireland and 14 other European countries.
-The death rate is stable or declining in Ireland and three other countries - Liechtenstein, Czech Republic and Sweden.
+Case numbers are stable or declining in the Republic and 14 other European countries.
+The death rate is stable or declining in the Republic and three other European countries – Liechtenstein, Czech Republic and Sweden.